shanmugam-thinksolv/File-uploader-pro/documentation/PROJECT_GUIDE.md

 ### 2. Token Management
 - **Access Token**: Short-lived, used for API calls
 - **Refresh Token**: Long-lived, stored in database for token renewal
-- Tokens are stored in the `Account` table in SQLite
+- Tokens are stored in the `Account` table in Supabase PostgreSQL
 - Custom callback in `lib/auth.ts` ensures refresh tokens are preserved

 ### 3. Protected Routes